 8. Have your books won any awards?

 Happily, yes!
-The Box of Whispers is currently nominated for the Chocolate Lily Award.
+The Box of Whispers was nominated for the Chocolate Lily Award.
 The Box of Whispers, The Door to Unger, and The Crack in Kazah have won the Mom’s Choice Award®.
 The Box of Whispers was also recommended in 2007 by the Canadian Toy Testing Council.
 The Door to Unger was an award-winning finalist for the National Best Book Awards.
 The Shard from Greeve was picked as one of 2010's best books for kids and teens by the Canadian Children's Book Centre (CCBC).
 The Crack in Kazah won the Reader View's Reviewer's Choice Award, the Mom's Choice Award, and was picked as one of 2012's best books for kids and teens by the CCBC.